Chukobyte/black-history/docs/timeline/civil_rights.md

 ---

-### The Montgomery Bus Boycott (1955-1956)
-The Montgomery Bus Boycott, sparked by Rosa Parks’ refusal to give up her seat, galvanizes national and international support for the Civil Rights Movement.

----

-### Fred Hampton
+### Fred Hampton (1948-1969)
-Fred Hampton was a dynamic leader of the Chicago chapter of the Black Panther Party.
-Known for his inspiring oratory and community organizing, he championed social programs like free breakfasts and health clinics, aiming to empower oppressed communities.
-His life was tragically cut short in a controversial 1969 police raid, which many view as a politically motivated assassination.
+Fred Hampton was a popular leader of the Chicago chapter of the Black Panther Party.
+He was known for being a charismatic public speaker, community organizing, and launching social programs like free breakfasts and health clinics, aiming to empower oppressed communities.
+Hampton sought to build coalitions across racial lines with many different groups and even historically hostile ones such as the KKK.
+Like many other civil rights activists, he was eventually setup and assassinated with the help of government agencies, with in this case was a police raid in which they shot him while he was asleep.

 ![Fred Hampton](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/fred_hampton.png)

 ---

 ### Martin Luther King Jr
-Martin Luther King Jr. emerged as the foremost leader of the Civil Rights Movement through his steadfast commitment to non-violent protest and civil disobedience.
-His leadership during key events—such as the Montgomery Bus Boycott and the March on Washington, where he delivered his famous “I Have a Dream” speech—helped galvanize national support for ending racial segregation and discrimination.
+Martin Luther King Jr. (MLK) emerged as the foremost leader of the Civil Rights Movement through his steadfast commitment to non-violent protest and civil disobedience.
+His leadership during key events—such as the Montgomery Bus Boycott and the March on Washington in 1963, where he delivered his famous “I Have a Dream” speech—helped galvanize national support for ending racial segregation and discrimination.
+Not only was MLK assassinated in 1968, but his brother was assassinated 15 months after MLK, and his mother was killed in a church 6 years later.

 ![Martin Luther King Jr](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/mlk_jr.png)

 ---

 ### Malcolm X
 Malcolm X was a provocative and influential advocate for Black empowerment during the Civil Rights era.
 Initially promoting Black separatism and self-defense, his evolving perspective—particularly after his pilgrimage to Mecca—brought a broader view on racial justice and human rights.
 His eloquent and uncompromising critique of systemic racism left a lasting impact on the struggle for equality.
+His life was tragically cut short in 1965, when a group of gunmen fatally shot Malcolm X.

 ![Malcolm X](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/malcolm_x.png)